csc-training/csc-env-eff/slides/09_singularity.md

 # Introduction to Singularity containers {.title}

-In this section you will learn the basics of Singularity containers and how to use them in CSC environment.
+The basics of Singularity containers and how to use them in CSC environment.

 <div class="column">
 ![](https://mirrors.creativecommons.org/presskit/buttons/88x31/png/by-nc-sa.png)